meltyourface/blank/posts/Diabolic-Gnostic-ritualsSanta-Muerte-tradition/Santa-Muertes-Dark-Gnostic-Rituals-Syncretism-Invocation-Transformation/index.md

 Diabolic Gnostic rituals in the Santa Muerte tradition revolve around several key concepts:

-Invocation: To invoke is to call upon a higher power, such as Lucifer, to aid the practitioner in their magical workings.
+**Invocation**: To invoke is to call upon a higher power, such as Lucifer, to aid the practitioner in their magical workings.
 In this tradition, invocations are used to awaken and unite the energies of the invoked entities and Santa Muerte, creating a powerful union between the light and darkness.

 Pact-making: Pacts are agreements made between the practitioner and the invoked dark entities.
 These agreements may involve the exchange of services or favors, which can provide the practitioner with knowledge, guidance, or access to new magical abilities.

-Transformation: At the core of diabolic Gnostic rituals is the idea of transformation, both within the practitioner and the world around them.
+**Transformation**: At the core of diabolic Gnostic rituals is the idea of transformation, both within the practitioner and the world around them.
 Through the exploration of the dark aspects of Santa Muerte, the practitioners can better understand themselves and the duality of the human experience.

 3. Symbolism